 Dr Karl Menninger

-There are indications that a substance in broccoli called sulphoranin has not only strong anti-cancer properties ( Broccoli facts) but also anti-arthritis properties.
-Read more at Broccoli osteoarthritis ...
+There are indications that a substance in broccoli called sulphoranin has not only strong anti-malignancy properties but also those of reducing the inflammation of arthritis.

 Make sure broccoli is on the table at least once a week.
 This chicken broccoli recipe combines the chicken bones and broccoli anti-arthritis properties.
 I make it into a delicious soup.